From Few to More: Scribble-based Medical Image Segmentation via Masked Context Modeling and Continuous Pseudo Labels: Introduction

-Our contributions are three-fold: \begin{itemize} \item We provide an in-depth analysis of the optimization goals for weakly supervised models based on scribbles, concluding with the principle of `from few to more'.
-Based on this insight, we propose the MaCo framework for weakly supervised medical image segmentation. \item We design masked context modeling and continuous pseudo labels to force the model to enhance the model’s ability to predict semantic information from context and enrich supervision signals, respectively. \item We demonstrate that MaCo outperforms state-of-the-art scribble-based weakly supervised segmentation methods across three public datasets, maintaining performance even with reduced training samples or scribble pixels. \end{itemize}
+\begin{itemize} \item We provide a comprehensive analysis of the optimization goals for scribble-based weakly supervised models, culminating in the principle of ``\textit{from few to more}."
+Based on this insight, we propose the MaCo model for weakly supervised medical image segmentation. \item We introduce masked context modeling and continuous pseudo labels to improve the model's ability to predict semantic information from context and enrich supervision signals, respectively. \item We demonstrate that MaCo outperforms state-of-the-art scribble-based WSSS methods across three public datasets, maintaining high performance even with reduced training samples or scribble pixels. \end{itemize}